 Education is a top focus of Norway’s development policy, particularly for girls

 The successive governments of Prime Minister (PM) Erna Solberg have made education Norway’s top development policy priority since 2013.
 This focus was reiterated in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – the SDGs and Norwegian development policy’.
 In line with this political priority, funding to education has grown and will continue to do so.
-In 2013, PM Solberg pledged to double the education ODA budget between 2013 and 2017.
-According to the government, the budget went from NOK1.7 billion (US$202 million, or 7% of total ODA) to NOK3.4 billion (US$405 million, or 13% of total ODA) by 2017.
-OECD data confirms this trajectory.
-Education ODA as reported to the OECD DAC increased by 78% between 2013 and 2016, going from US$229 million to US$408 million in the time-period.
-The increase is driven by greater spending on primary education, which grew from US$123 million in 2013 to US$249 million in 2016.
-This is in line with Norway’s focus on achieving universal primary education as a fundamental human right and key driver of development.
+According to the government, and in line with PM Solberg’s pledge, the education ODA budget doubled between 2013 and 2017, to reach NOK3.4 billion in 2017 (US$411 million, or 13% of total ODA).
+Budget for education, research and professional cooperation ODA stands at NOK3.8 billion (US$460 million) in 2019, a NOK160 million increase from 2018.

-- Working toward free, high-quality primary education for all, including for girls and marginalized populations, such as those with disabilities
+- Working toward free, high-quality primary education for all, including for girls and marginalized populations, such as those with disabilities;

-- Ensuring literacy and other basic skills
+- Ensuring literacy and other basic skills;

-- Working to ensure that girls start and complete secondary education
+- Working to ensure that girls start and complete secondary education;

-- Working to provide safe and secure school facilities
+- Working to provide safe and secure school facilities;

-- Ensuring continuity of education during humanitarian crises, including increasing funding for education as a component of humanitarian assistance
+- Ensuring continuity of education during humanitarian crises, including increasing funding for education as a component of humanitarian assistance;

-- Helping improve national education systems and teacher training
+- Helping improve national education systems and teacher training;

-- Building up opportunities for high-quality vocational training
+- Building up opportunities for high-quality vocational training.

 Norad leads on education policy development